Treating Heart Failure With Diuretics

 Weigh yourself at the same time every day (on the same scale) and record your weight.
-Call your doctor if you gain 2 pounds in one day or 5 pounds in one week.
+Call your doctor if you gain 2 pounds in 1 day or 5 pounds in 1 week.

-While taking this drug, have your blood pressure and kidney function tested regularly, as advised by your doctor.
+While taking them, have your blood pressure and kidneys tested regularly, as advised by your doctor.

-Keep all appointments with your doctor and the lab so that your response to this drug can be monitored.
+Keep all appointments with your doctor and the lab so that your doctor can monitor your response to the medicine.

-Alcohol and sleep aids may increase the side effects of this drug and should be avoided.
+Avoid alcohol and sleep aids.
+They may increase the side effects of this drug.